First Principles

 Context

-- Knowledge Stack — Primitives → Protocols → Standards → Platform: the compounding chain
+- Knowledge Stack — Primitives → Protocols → Standards → Platform

 - The Tight Five — Principles is the first of five tightly-bound elements